 - F.1.20 The A91 corridor extends from Alva in the west to Muckhart in the east and encompasses towns including Sauchie, Tillicoultry, Devonside and Dollar.
 The primary road link within the corridor is the A91. - F.1.21 Environmental designations within the corridor include Gartmorn Dam Country Park and Local Nature Reserve and multiple SSSI.
 Areas of Ancient Woodland are satiated throughout the travel corridor. - F.1.22 Several water courses within the travel corridor, including the Rivers Forth and Devon, are at risk of fluvial flooding and there are a number of areas of surface water flood risk. - F.1.23 Environmental designations and issues that have the potential to constrain transport development in the corridor are reported below.
-When individual schemes, improvements and routes are being developed appropriate environmental assessment will be required to ensure adequate protection and mitigation for the reported features. - Table F.5: A91 Corridor Environmental Sensitivities
+When individual schemes, improvements and routes are being developed appropriate environmental assessment will be required to ensure adequate protection and mitigation for the reported features.

-A91 SEA Objectives Environmental Category/Issues Reason for Designations Craig Leith and Myreton Hill Site of Special Scientific Interest Designated to protect an area of bio Gartmorn Dam Country Park Designated as a park in the cour enjoyment in the countryside or ope Gartmorn Dam Local Nature Reserve Designated to protect land because Biodiversity, Geodiversity and Soil Gartmorn Site of Special Scientific Interest Designated to protect an area of bio Mill Glen Site of Special Scientific Interest Designated to protect an area of ge Dollar Glen Site of Special Scientific Interest Designated to protect an area of bio Ancient Woodland located throughout the corridor Designated to protect and avoid the River Devon Fluvial Flood Risk Water, Flood Risk and Resilience Gartmorn Dam Country Park Fluvial Flood Risk River Forth Fluvial Flood Risk Areas of Surface Water Flooding located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings Cultural Heritage Scheduled Monuments located throughout the corridor To preserve Scotland's most signifi Tillicoutry Conservation Area Dollar Conservation Area To preserve and enhance areas Muckhart Conservation Area Landagana Cowden Japanese Style Garden Garden and Designed Landscape Landscape Castle Campbell Garden and Designed Landscape To ensure sites cultural significance
+A91 SEA Objectives Environmental Category/Issues Reason for Designations Craig Leith and Myreton Hill Site of Special Scientific Interest Designated to protect an area of biological importance Gartmorn Dam Country Park Designated as a park in the countryside that affords opportunities to the public for enjoyment in the countryside or open-air recreation Gartmorn Dam Local Nature Reserve Designated to protect land because if its special natural interest and/or educational value Biodiversity, Geodiversity and Soil Gartmorn Site of Special Scientific Interest Designated to protect an area of biological importance Mill Glen Site of Special Scientific Interest Designated to protect an area of geological importance Dollar Glen Site of Special Scientific Interest Designated to protect an area of biological and geological importance Ancient Woodland located throughout the corridor Designated to protect and avoid the degradation of areas of ancient woodland River Devon Fluvial Flood Risk Water, Flood Risk and Resilience Gartmorn Dam Country Park Fluvial Flood Risk River Forth Fluvial Flood Risk Areas of Surface Water Flooding located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings of historical or architectural interest.
+Cultural Heritage Scheduled Monuments located throughout the corridor To preserve Scotland's most significant sites and monuments Tillicoutry Conservation Area Dollar Conservation Area To preserve and enhance areas of special architectural or historic interest.
+Muckhart Conservation Area Landscape Cowden Japanese Style Garden Garden and Designed Landscape To anough sites sultural significance can be taken into account in the planting account.
+Castle Campbell Garden and Designed Landscape To ensure sites cultural significance can be taken into account in the planning process.